mbarde/volto-fullcalendar-block/README.md

 ## Setup

-### Add volto-accordion-block to your Volto project
+### Add volto-fullcalendar-block to your Volto project

 1. Make sure you have a [Plone backend](https://plone.org/download) up-and-running at http://localhost:8080/Plone